inepali/pathshala-mob/README.md

 npm install

-if it did not work, please run the following command
+if it does not work, please run the following command

 npm install -g ionic cordova firebase angular